anamliu/Breast_cancer_EDA_ML/README.md

 Again this has been an small but engaging project with ML models predicting binary outcome.

 My next project is to work on a multi-outcome data set while learning Pytorch.
-Then the following project I'd like to try a project using deep learning!
+Then the following project I'd like to try is using deep learning!